 Data is only used for the stated purposes, and Purple do not collect more data than is strictly needed (although the individual customers decide their own data uses and configure the portal to collect the information required by themselves, as well as uploading their own additional EULAs and privacy policies where required, consent of which is tracked individually).

-Purple have a declared data retention period of 13 months of inactivity, after which any PII data about a customer are destroyed.
+Purple has a declared data retention period of 13 months of inactivity, after which any PII data about a customer are destroyed.

 Data Capture